 Stock-Based Compensation.
-Prior to 2006, we used the intrinsic value method to account for the issuance of stock options under our equity incentive plan in accordance with APB Opinion No. 25, Accounting for Stock Issued to Employees.
-SFAS No. 123(R) became effective for our annual and interim periods beginning January 1, 2006, but had no material effect on the results of our operations.
-During the years ended December 31, 2008, 2007, and 2006 we recorded approximately \$6.4 million, \$4.5 million, and \$2.9 million, respectively, of expense for share-based compensation related to grants of restricted common stock, deferred stock units and other stock-based awards.
-In 2006, we also granted performance-based restricted share awards.
-Because these awards will vest based on our performance, we must evaluate and estimate the probability of achieving those performance targets.
-Any changes in these estimates and probabilities must be recorded in the period when they are changed.
+During the years ended December 31, 2009, 2008, and 2007 we recorded \$5.5 million, \$6.4 million, and \$4.5 million, respectively, of expense for share-based compensation related to grants of restricted common stock, deferred stock units and other stock-based awards.
+In 2006, we granted performance-based restricted share awards that vest based on the achievement of certain market conditions as defined by the accounting rules.
+Market conditions are vesting conditions which are based on our stock price levels or our total shareholder return (stock price and dividends) compared to an index of other REIT stocks.
+Because these awards vest based on the achievement of these market conditions, we must initially evaluate and estimate the probability of achieving those market conditions in order to determine the fair value of the award and over what period we should recognize stock compensation expense.
 In 2007, the Compensation Committee made awards which are earned only if we achieve certain stock price levels, total shareholder return or other market conditions.
 The 2007 awards were made pursuant to our 2007 Multi-Year Incentive Plan (MIP) adopted by the Compensation Committee and consisted of three components: service-based awards, core performance awards (CPRE), and superior performance awards (SPRE).
 The service-based awards vest annually and ratably over a seven-year period.
 We recognize expense over the vesting period on the straight-line method for service based awards.
-The CPRE and SPRE awards vest based on what SFAS No. 123(R) terms "market conditions".
-Market conditions are vesting conditions which are based on our stock price levels or our total shareholder return (stock price and dividends) compared to an index of other REIT stocks.
+The CPRE and SPRE awards vest based on the achievement of certain market conditions.
 The SPRE awards require additional service after being earned, if they are in fact earned.
 For the CPRE awards, the period over which the awards are earned is not fixed because the awards provide for cumulative measures over multiple years.
-SFAS No. 123(R) requires that we estimate the period over which the awards will likely be earned, regardless of the period over which the award allows as the maximum period over which it can be earned.
+The accounting rules require that we estimate the period over which the awards will likely be earned, regardless of the period over which the award allows as the maximum period over which it can be earned.
 Also, because some awards have multiple periods over which they can be earned, we must segregate individual awards into "tranches", based on their vesting or estimated earning periods.
 These complexities required us to use an independent consultant to assist us in modeling both the value of the award and the various periods over which each tranche of an award will be earned.
 We used what is termed a Monte Carlo simulation model which determines a value and earnings periods based on multiple outcomes and their probabilities.
 Beginning in 2007, we began recording expense over the expected or derived vesting periods using the calculated value of the awards.
 We recorded expense over these vesting periods even though the awards have not yet been earned and, in fact, may never be earned.
-In some cases, if the award is not earned, we will be required to reverse expenses recognized in earlier periods.
-As a result, future stock-based compensation expense may fluctuate based on the potential reversal of previously recorded